DongfuHou/FedAD/README.md

-# FedAD: Federated Learning with Adaptive Parameter Decomposition for Rice Pest and Disease Identification
+# FedAD: Federated Learning with Generative Data Augmentation and Adaptive Parameter Decomposition for Rice Pest and Disease Identification

 ## Abstract